soiefmail/care-portal/README.md

     npm stop
     # <Note: Provide your system password in case it's asking>
     ```
-    Note: Next time when you want to open your application, just navigate to your working folder/repo as stated above and run npm start/stop in terminal.
+    **Note**: Next time when you want to open your application, just navigate to your working folder/repo as stated above and run npm start/stop in terminal.

 ###  Installation Guide for Windows
 1. Install node/npm v8.11.3 from https://nodejs.org/en/blog/release/v8.11.3/ .
 Select your windows version (32 bit or 63 bit), download and install.